AdguardTeam/LegalDocs/README.md

-# LegalDocs
+# Legal documents
-AdGuard's legal documents
+This repository contains AdGuard's legal documents and their translations.